The Diver’s Tale is an unvarnished account of UK diving, based on Nick Lyon’s 40+ year experience.

 Great Britain is an island nation so, unsurprisingly, scuba diving is a popular pastime enjoyed by thousands of keen participants and just as many of the armchair variety.
 A carefully-structured programme of training ensures that UK divers are well-prepared for the challenging conditions which may be encountered beneath our seas.
 Or does it?

-How many trainee divers were taught about the perils of high-speed testicular trauma during descent?
-Or about the dangers of having sex in a tent with a deaf person?
-Why bacon should be in your first aid kit.
+How many trainee divers were taught about the perils of ‘high-speed testicular trauma during descent’?
+Or the dangers of ‘having sex in a tent with a deaf person’?
+Why bacon ‘should be in your first aid kit’?
 How to build a space shuttle using salvaged ammunition?
-Or why Valerie Singleton is so very, very special?
+Or why the name Valerie is so very special?

 ‘When it comes to celebrating the depressive/compulsive nature of the British diving condition, there is no writer like the talented Mr Lyon… I cannot recommend it highly enough’— SCUBA.

 About the author of The Diver’s Tale